Briscoooe/Swift/README.md

 The test is centered around two endpoints of an API: A list of delivery drones and a list of packages to be delivered.
 The task is to take input from the two lists assign a drone to deliver each package to its destination by its deadline.

 # How did you implement your solution and why do it this way?
 For this test, I created a console application adopting a service-based approach using C# and the .NET Core framework.
 No third party tools, packages or frameworks were used.
 In doing this, I am ensuring portability and compatibility of the service across all platforms (Windows,MacOS, Linux).
-Installing and running the service is a matter of cloning the repo then running [code]dotnet restore[/code],[code]dotnet build[/code],[code]dotnet run[/code].
+Installing and running the service is a matter of cloning the repo then running ```dotnet restore```,```dotnet build```,```dotnet run```.

 The entry point point to the application [Program.cs](https://github.com/Briscoooe/Swift/Program.cs), is where all of the application's dependencies are registered and resolved using an IoC (Inversion of Control) container.
 Using an IoC container makes the code easily maintainable as it enables you to freely alter the dependencies of a class and only need to change it in one place.
 Furthermore, using dependency injection makes each component loosely coupled and easily testable.